bwingo47/bwingo47.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a Robotics Ph.D. student in the [Institute for Robotics and Intelligent Machines](https://research.gatech.edu/robotics) and [George Woodruff School of Mechanical Engineering](https://www.me.gatech.edu/) at [Georgia Institute of Technology](https://www.gatech.edu/).
-I am working under the suppervision of [Dr. Seth Hutchinson](https://faculty.cc.gatech.edu/~seth/).
+I am working under the supervision of [Dr. Seth Hutchinson](https://faculty.cc.gatech.edu/~seth/).
 Before joining Georgia Tech, I earned my B.S. in Mechanical Engineering from [Rose-Hulman Institute of Technology](https://www.rose-hulman.edu/).

 My research is built on optimization and control theories.
 My current focus concerns the efficiency and robustness of trajectory generation and control for legged systems to achieve agile and dynamic motion.
-Common topics deployed in my research include: direct collocation, differential dynamic programming (DDP), distrbuted optimization (ADMM), model predictive control (MPC), hierarchical whole-body control, control-Lyapunov functions, and operational space control.
+Common topics deployed in my research include: direct collocation, differential dynamic programming (DDP), distributed optimization (ADMM), model predictive control (MPC), hierarchical whole-body control, control-Lyapunov functions, and operational space control.
 I hope to apply my proficiency in optimization, dynamics and control to enable robotics systems to maneuver in the real world.

 <!-- Getting started
 ======